jenrichmond/RNotes_blogdown/content/post/2018-09-17-gather-spread-unite-separate.md

   - tidyr
 ---

-Even though this content was part of the dirty data post, I still find myself googling these functions.
+This content has appeared before in a dirty data post, but I still find myself googling these functions.
 So they deserve a post of their own.
 The `tidyr` package has several functions that allow you to reshape your data.
 They are surprisely useful; I have found myself gathering a lot, mostly to get data from "SPSS format" into something that ggplot will handle.
 I have also discovered the flexibility with which you can spread the data on a particular variable, do a set of computations, and then gather it back for plotting.... handy.

 #### From wide to long